yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 ## Implementation Tasks

-This deliverable has 2 parts; each part will be graded on its own rubric.
+This deliverable has 2 parts; each part will be graded on its own rubric.You should complete the assignment one part at a time, in the order presented here.

 ### Task 1: Collection